Vocalise (2 pianos, 8 hands)

 Program Notes

-Words are certainly unneeded in Rachmaninoff's Vocalise, originally a song for voice and piano containing no words, but rather sung using a single vowel of the singer’s choosing.
-Without any illustrative lyrics to convey the song’s meaning, the piece takes on a personal meaning as well as a universal expressivity: to quote critic Richard Wright, “As a metaphor for nostalgia, homesickness, and erotic yearning, nothing says it better.”
-Discover what the song means to you.
+Composed for voice and piano and sung entirely on a single vowel of the performer’s choosing, Rachmaninoff’s Vocalise does away with words altogether—yet it speaks volumes.
+Devoid of illustrative lyrics, the piece invites deeply personal interpretation while achieving a universal resonance: to quote critic Richard Wright, “As a metaphor for nostalgia, homesickness, and erotic yearning, nothing says it better.”

 — Greg Anderson & Elizabeth Joy Roe